grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 ---
 title: 'Test life cycle'
-excerpt: 'The four distinct life cycle stages in a k6 test are "init", "setup", "VU" and "teardown".'
+excerpt: 'The four distinct life cycle stages in a k6 test are "init", "setup", "VU", and "teardown".'
 ---

-The four distinct life cycle stages in a k6 test are "init", "setup", "VU" and "teardown" Throughout the documentation, you will also see us referring to it as "init code", "VU code" etc.
+A k6 test has four distinct stages.
+A script always runs through these stages in the same order.

+1. Code in the `init` context prepares the script: loading files, importing modules, and defining functions.
+2. (Optional) The `setup` code runs,  setting up the test environment (optional) and generating data.
+3. VU code runs in the `default()` function, running for as long and as many times as the `options` define.
+4. (Optional) The `teardown` code runs, postprocessing data and closing the test environment.

+This order&mdash;set up, test, then tear down&mdash;follows the structure of many testing frameworks.

 <CodeGroup labels={["The four life cycle stages"]} lineNumbers={[true]}>